jisoojean/DTP-Zika-Hackathon-2016/README.md

 ## Running
 Defaults in the code are setup so that if the following is run in a terminal:
-`Nameofpythoncode.py` it will prompt the user to specify the name of the file of the ZIKV genome sequence of interest as an argument.
+`zika_hackathon.py` it will prompt the user to specify the name of the file of the ZIKV genome sequence of interest as an argument.
 Then, the user will be asked whether the program should update the ZIKV genome sequences available at the [NCBI Virus Variation resource](https://www.ncbi.nlm.nih.gov/genome/viruses/variation/Zika/).
 If the updating option is selected, all ZIKV genome sequences will start to be downloaded.
 Running time for this step will be of around 4 minutes on a modern laptop.
-Total running time for the code should be of approximately **x minutes** on a modern laptop.
+Total running time for the code will be dependent on the size of the dataset that is being compared to the input sequence.

 ## Expected output
 Once the program is run, a new empty directory will be created in the working directory, called *filename*.
 This directory will contain all the output files that have been generated, as follows: